thkwznk/aseprite-scripts/Micro Extensions/README.md

 ## Modify Frame Rate
 Provides an option to speed up or slow down multiple frames at the same time to a percentage of their current frame rate.

+## Cel Tracking

+Provides an option to follow the movement of cels from another layer.